José Aurelio Suárez: Club career

 Born in Gijón, Asturias, Suárez started playing football for hometown club CD Roces, moving to FC Barcelona's youth system, La Masia, in 2011.
 After progressing through its ranks, he was promoted to the B-team in 2014.

 Suárez played his first match as a professional on 31 January 2015, in a 1–4 away win against CE Sabadell FC for the Segunda División championship.
 His performance was praised by the media.

 On 7 July 2017, after being a regular starter in the B-side's promotion to the second level, free agent Suárez signed a four-year deal with La Liga side Girona FC.
 On 25 August, however, he suffered a shoulder injury which kept him out for four months.

 On 18 January 2021, Suárez terminated his contract with Girona, and signed for third division side Gimnàstic de Tarragona just hours later.
 On 3 April, he scored a last-minute equalizer in a 2–2 home draw against Villarreal CF B.

 On 12 July 2021, Suárez returned to the second division after agreeing to a two-year deal with AD Alcorcón.
 A backup to Dani Jiménez, he featured in three matches overall before being transferred to Japanese club Tokushima Vortis on 28 January 2022.

+On 6 February 2025, Suárez was announced at J2 club JEF United Chiba for the 2025 season.